 Show off your brand's personality, always respond to comments and interactions on posts, and share personal, relatable stories.

 This is an area where an omnichannel approach can be a wise move.
-In fact, omnichannel customer engagement is preferred by almost 78% of customers, according to research by Salesforce.
+In fact, omnichannel customer engagement is preferred by almost 79% of customers.

 4. Conversational Marketing